Ziad Farag

-Ziad Mohamed Mohamed Farag (زياد فرج; born 8 February 2002) is an Egyptian professional footballer who plays as an attacking midfielder for Egyptian Premier League club Petrojet, on loan from Al Masry.
+Ziad Mohamed Mohamed Farag (زياد فرج; born 8 February 2002) is an Egyptian professional footballer who plays as an attacking midfielder.

 Club career

 Farag was first called up to the Al Masry first team squad in mid-2019 by then-manager Ehab Galal, alongside teammate Ahmed Youssef.
 Having been promoted to the first team in late 2019, Farag suffered an injury to his anterior cruciate ligament while on national team duty with Egypt's under-17 team.

 After four seasons in the Al Masry first team without featuring regularly, Farag was loaned to fellow Egyptian Premier League club Al Mokawloon ahead of the 2023–24 season on a two-year deal.
 Despite this, the following season he was loaned to Petrojet.

 International career

 Having already represented the nation at under-17 level, Farag was called up to Egypt's under-20 squad in July 2020, having already represented the side at the 2019 UNAF U-20 Tournament.
 He scored for the nation's under-23 side against Uzbekistan in October 2023.